What is OpenStreetMap (OSM)?

 OpenStreetMap is like the Wikipedia of maps.
 It’s the largest community of mappers in the world who constantly edit the geography of our changing planet.

 See, the problem with Google Maps data is that it’s proprietary and extremely difficult to obtain.
-And often other types of detailed data comes at great costs.
+And often other types of detailed data come at great costs.

-So we needed something that’s open for the world to edit.
-And that solution is OpenStreetMap which motivated contributors to edit this “open map” on a daily basis.
+So we needed something open for the world to edit.
+And that solution is OpenStreetMap which motivated contributors to edit this “open map” daily.

 As “open” is the key philosophy to OpenStreetMap, this is also true for data being “open”.
 So here’s instructions how you can download OSM data (of course at no cost).

 How to Download OpenStreetMap Data?